openownership/data-standard/README.md

 **If you modified the codelists** also:

 1. Run `pybabel extract -F babel_bods_codelist.cfg . -o docs/_build/gettext/codelist.pot` to extract translatable English strings from the codelists.

+**If you modified an SVG diagram** also:

+1. Run `itstool -i svg-its-rules.xml -o docs/_build/gettext/svg.pot docs/_assets/*.svg` to extract translatable English strings from the SVGs.

 **If you added, deleted or renamed** files or you want to use a **different Transifex project**, run (from root, ie. `cd ../`):